 Individuals who spot him 12 times and keep track can win bragging rights and prizes, including buttons, books and more.

-From Anderson’s Bookshop at 123 W. Jefferson Ave. to Heaven on Seven at 223 S. Main St., from Second Chance Resale at 1512 N. Naper Blvd. to the offices of Advanced Healthcare Associates at 1001 E. Ogden Ave, from First Community Financial Bank to Casey’s Foods in Naperville Plaza, and many more stops such as Dean’s Fine Clothing in downtown Naperville, Waldo cut-out figures will be standing up for independents.
+From Anderson’s Bookshop at 123 W. Jefferson Ave. to Heaven on Seven at 223 S. Main St., from Second Chance Resale at 1512 N. Naper Blvd. to First Community Financial Bank and Casey’s Foods in Naperville Plaza, and many more stops such as Dean’s Fine Clothing in downtown Naperville, Waldo cut-out figures will be standing up for independents.